 Even if you sign up for rent reporting services, you’ll want to take advantage of other credit-building options.
 Rental payments aren’t enough to build a well-rounded credit history and optimize your credit score.
 You’ll also need a diverse mix of credit accounts, manageable debt levels, and a long record of timely payments.

-📘 Learn More: If you’re looking for more ways to improve your credit score, check out some of our favorite suggestions: 5 Most Effective Ways to Start Building Credit in 2022.
+📘 Learn More: If you’re looking for more ways to improve your credit score, check out some of our favorite suggestions: How to Build Credit: 11 Best Ways.

 Is Esusu Rent Worth It?

 Ultimately, your decision to Esusu rent is probably more in your property manager’s hands than your own.
 If they’ve purchased the software for your building, Esusu Rent is probably worth using, assuming you’re confident in your ability to pay on time.

 However, if your landlord hasn’t purchased the software, it’ll probably be more work than it’s worth to pitch it to them.
 You’d likely be better off choosing a different rent reporting service or focusing on other ways of building credit.

 The ratings we applied above are built on comparisons to other rent reporting services that compete with Esusu Rent.
 They are not intended to compare Esusu Rent to other types of credit building tools.

 We compared the initial fee, monthly reporting fee, and past rent reporting fees with those of similar services.
 Esusu Rent is effectively free for tenants – payment is from the landlord’s side – so the score is high.

 The primary criteria here are the number of credit bureaus reported to and the length of the credit history reported.
 Most rent reporting services will report up to two years of back rent, but only three in our database (Esusu Rent, Rent Report Team, and Boom) report to all three credit bureaus.